Mbed-TLS/mbedtls-test/fuzzing/README.md

 `mbedtls-fuzzing-tmp` by default) sets up the various builds of mbed TLS and compiles the fuzzing targets. `./build.sh` builds both images.

-The mbed TLS source is pulled in from the `mbedtls_src` directory.
+The mbed TLS source is pulled in from the `srcs/mbedtls_a` directory.
 A good way to set this up is by creating a git worktree as follows.
 (Note that any branch can only be checked out once.
 Also note that this is a rather new feature of git, available since 2.6.0.)

 ```
 cd /path/to/mbedtls-git-repository
-git worktree /path/to/mbedtls-test/fuzzing/mbedtls_src
+git worktree /path/to/mbedtls-test/fuzzing/srcs/mbedtls_a
 ```

-The usual git commands work inside `mbedtls_src` without `.git` containing the full git history.
+The usual git commands work inside `mbedtls_a` without `.git` containing the full git history.

-After setting `mbedtls_src` to the branch you want to fuzz, run `./build.sh`.
+In addition, it is possible to do A/B testing for certificate verification target.
+Provide a second implementation at `srcs/mbedtls_b` and the output, both return value and flags, of the two versions will be compared for every input.

+After setting `mbedtls_a` (and optionally `mbedtls_b`) to the branch you want to fuzz, run `./build.sh`.
 It accepts `--tag` to tag the mbed TLS image in Docker.
 It's a good idea to use the tag to indicate which revision of mbed TLS is included in the image.

 ```
 sudo ./build.sh --tag development